sunfounder/newton-lab-kit/docs/source/pyproject/py_lcd.rst

 **Conclusion**

-You've successfully learned how to control an LCD1602 display using the I2C interface with your Raspberry Pi Pico!
+You've successfully learned how to control an LCD1602 display using the I2C interface with your Raspberry Pi Pico 2!
 This skill allows you to add visual output to your projects, making them more interactive and informative.